yashshah1/blog/_posts/2020-05-22-why-i-dislike-colab.md

 But that wasn't happening, and I was baffled.
 Again, like before, a lot of panicked searches later, hoping to see _something_ in the documentation, I come across [this](https://github.com/googlecolab/colabtools/issues/287#issuecomment-478098785).
 It's a reply from the Colab team on an old issue raised by `@mantou16` (Thank you!)

-{% include image.html url="https://yashshah1.github.io/blog/assets/2/async-writes.png" %}
+{% include image.html url="/assets/2/async-writes.png" local=true %}

 **What this means is, when I write onto the mounted drive, there is no guarantee when the files _actually_ show up on my drive, it could be in a few seconds or an hour. _OH AND YES_, If you're wondering, if I timeout before that call finishes, then those files vanish. _POOF!_**